 - nwt = next week thursday

 - fn = from now (use it very often)

 - f1h30m = for 1 hour 30 minutes

 And the list goes on.
-Write them out once in your favourite text expansion app and enjoy your saved time.
+Write them out once in your favorite text expansion app and enjoy your saved time.
 It actually makes me use my calendar more often which is great.